patrick-ve/de-burgerlijke-app/docs/user-accounts-sharing-prd.md

 - **Shopping List Sharing:**
   - Given a shared household meal plan, the generated shopping list is accessible to all members.
   - Given a shared shopping list, when one member checks off an item, the change is reflected for other members.
+  - Shared shopping lists display price information and comparison results consistently for all members of the household.

 ### 5.2 Constraints